syncfusion-content/windowsforms-docs/WindowsForms/Syntax-Editor/Editing.md

 ## New line styles

-The EditControl allows you to specify a new line style, or get the currently used new line style in the text.
-The [SetNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_SetNewLineStyle_Syncfusion_IO_NewLineStyle_) method sets the current new line style in the EditControl.
+The [Editcontrol](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html) allows you to specify a new line style, or get the currently used new line style in the text.
+The [SetNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_SetNewLineStyle_Syncfusion_IO_NewLineStyle_) method sets the current new line style in the [Editcontrol](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html).
 The SetNewLineStyle function accepts values from the NewLineStyle enumerator which has values like Windows, Mac, Unix, and Control.
 Similarly, the [GetNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_GetNewLineStyle) function returns a NewLineStyle enumerator value which indicates the currently used new line style in the [Editcontrol](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html).

-### Set a defult new line style
+### Set a default new line style

-The default new line style value is ‘Control’ and can be change the default new line style value of lines used to [DefaultNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_DefaultNewLineStyle) property.
+The [DefaultNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_DefaultNewLineStyle) property is used to apply the new line style when loading an existing document or creating a new document in the [Editcontrol](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html).
+The default value of the [DefaultNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_DefaultNewLineStyle) property is Control.

 {% tabs %}